enduring guardianship

-Step 5: Move In
+Step 5: Move in

 The Resident Agreement is a legal document that outlines the terms of your residency, your rights and responsibilities, and also those of Opal HealthCare as your aged care provider.

-The Resident Agreement also details information relating to your financial obligations.
-It is important that you take the time to read and fully understand the Resident Agreement, including any schedules that form part of the Residential Agreement before you sign it.
 Our Care Community’s administrative officer will be able to help you if you’re unsure about any of the terms of the Resident Agreement.
 You may also want to seek independent legal advice.

-• Move-in: We will provide you with many of the furnishings you need including a bed, linen, bedside table, over-bed table, chair, and cupboard space, however, you may like to bring some of your own things to make it feel like home.
 In your Welcome Pack, you’ll find a copy of our Welcome Home guide, which details everything you need to know about life in your new home.
 Your Welcome Pack will also include a list of suggested items to bring with you into care as well as other useful information about preparing for your move.

 • You have a 14-day cooling-off period during which time you may withdraw from the Resident Agreement by notifying us in writing.

-• Changes can be made to the Resident Agreement but both you and Opal HealthCare need to agree to these changes.
+• Changes can be made to the Resident Agreement, but both you and Opal Healthcare need to agree to these changes.

 • A Power of Attorney is a legal document that appoints someone else to act on your behalf in matters of money and property.